Assessing your Amazon S3 security posture with Macie - Amazon Macie

 In the preceding statistics, data and objects are classifiable if they use a supported Amazon S3 storage class and they have a file name extension for a supported file or storage format.
 You can detect sensitive data in the objects by using Macie.
 For more information, see Supported storage classes and formats.

 Note that Storage and Objects statistics don't include data about objects in buckets that Macie isn't allowed to access.
 For example, objects in buckets that have restrictive bucket policies.
 To identify buckets where this is the case, you can review your bucket inventory by using the S3 buckets table.
-If the warning icon ( A red triangle with a red exclamation point in it ) appears next to a bucket's name, Macie isn't allowed to access the bucket.
+If the warning icon ( The warning icon, which is a red triangle that has an exclamation point in it. ) appears next to a bucket's name, Macie isn't allowed to access the bucket.

-If automated sensitive data discovery is enabled for your account, these sections appear on the dashboard.
-Statistics in these sections capture the status and results of automated sensitive data discovery activities that Macie has performed thus far for your Amazon S3 data.
-For example:
+If automated sensitive data discovery is enabled, these sections appear on the dashboard.
+They capture the status and results of automated sensitive data discovery activities that Macie has performed thus far for your Amazon S3 data.
+The following image shows an example of the statistics that these sections provide.

-For details about these statistics, see Reviewing aggregated data sensitivity statistics on the Summary dashboard.
+For details about these statistics, see Reviewing data sensitivity statistics on the Summary dashboard.

 Data security

 This section provides statistics that indicate potential security and privacy risks for your Amazon S3 data.
-For example:
+The following image shows an example of the statistics in this section.

 For details about these statistics, see Understanding data security statistics on the Summary dashboard.